Bacon-Wrapped Shrimp with Jalapeño

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a bold and flavorful appetizer for your 4th of July BBQ or any summer gathering?
-These Bacon-Wrapped Shrimp with Jalapeño are a smoky, spicy, and crowd-pleasing starter you’ll want to make all season long.
+This Bacon-Wrapped Shrimp with Jalapeño recipe is smoky, spicy, and a guaranteed crowd-pleaser you’ll want to make all season long.

-These juicy shrimp are stuffed with slivers of jalapeño, wrapped in bacon, and brushed with a buttery garlic-lime mixture.
-Whether you grill them for that irresistible char or broil them to crispy perfection, they deliver serious flavor in every bite.
-We love serving them with salsa verde for that extra zing!
+Juicy shrimp are stuffed with fresh jalapeño, wrapped in bacon, and brushed with a buttery garlic-lime mixture.
+Grill them for that irresistible char or broil them until crispy—either way, they deliver serious flavor in every bite.
+Serve with salsa verde for an extra kick!

 What are Bacon-Wrapped Shrimp with Jalapeño?

-This appetizer is the perfect mashup of surf and turf with a spicy twist—plump shrimp are stuffed with fresh jalapeño slices, wrapped in smoky bacon, and grilled or broiled until the bacon is crispy and the shrimp are tender.
-It’s a simple but impressive recipe that always disappears fast!
+This appetizer is the perfect mashup of surf and turf with a spicy twist.
+Plump shrimp are stuffed with jalapeño slices, wrapped in smoky bacon, and cooked until the bacon is crisp and the shrimp are tender.
+It’s simple, impressive, and always disappears fast!

 Yvette Marquez muy bueno Mexican food blogger in an orange dress holding a molcajete.